 Geneva is home to the biggest expat population in the world, with around 45% of its inhabitants being of more than 200 different nationalities.
-This is what makes our city so lively and interesting: a friendly mish-mash of cultures, a diversity of languages… But if Geneva is one of the most “expat-friendly” spot in Europe, is it really useful to learn the language?
+This is what makes our city so lively and interesting: a friendly mish-mash of cultures, a diversity of languages… But if Geneva is one of the most “expat-friendly” spots in Europe, is it really useful to learn the language?

-R.L: Hi Marta!
+R.L.
+Learning: Hi Marta!
 Would you care to introduce yourself to our readers (age, nationality, job)?

 I’m Marta, I’m Polish and I arrived in Geneva in 2018 to become an Au Pair.
 I’m 26 years old and now I work as a nanny.

 I chose Geneva because of the French language.
 It was my dream to speak French and I thought being an Au Pair would help me learn quickly.

 Why Geneva?
 What made you think it was the proper place to start a new life?